How to Pick Your TV Antenna

 If you have an old tube-type of TV, you’ll need a converter box in order to use an antenna.
 Read about my suggested converter boxes here.

-Rooftop Antennas Are Ideal
+Outdoor Antennas Are Best

 You will get the most channels and best reception by using an outdoor antenna or attic antenna, simply because these are higher up and have fewer obstructions than indoor antennas have.
 Skip down below if you are looking for an outdoor antenna.